ELISE BOUGY

 Winemaking

 «Vibrational energy is a feeling linked to a person, a plot or a wine».
-In this case we have a return to Elise’s first harvest (2018) where the very finest bunches of grapes from the heart of Le Mont Chainqueux were selected to give birth to the inaugural release of the Vibration range alongside ML18 (see next wine).
-Vinified and aged for 8 months in a 600L barrel.
-The wine is then transferred to bottle where it continues its lees ageing for 44 months under natural cork.
-Disgorged in December 2022, no dosage.
-759 bottles produced.
+In this case we have a return to 2020, where the very finest bunches of grapes from the heart of Chetillon de Haut were selected to give birth to the Vibration range.
+Vinified and aged in one 600L demi-muid and one 300L barrel.
+After ten months the wine moves to bottle where it continues its lees ageing for 42 months under natual cork.
+Disgorged with no dosage.
+637 bottles produced.

 Tasting